-Discuss proposed new emergency Policy - #1905, Face Coverings as Personal Protective Equipment.
+Consider approval of proposed new emergency Policy - #1905, Face Coverings as Personal Protective Equipment.

-- 1. The policy was developed in conjunction with the Montana School Boards Association. - 2.
-The metrics/matrix, developed by the Covid Advisory Task Force, is based, in part, on the use of face coverings as a safety measure in our district. - 3.
-As written, "This policy applies during the COVID19 state of emergency declared by the Board of Trustees or other local, state or federal agency, official, or legislative body." - 4.
-The policy also provides guidance on disciplinary action related to failure or refusal to wear a mask or harassment related to protective face coverings. - 5.
-This request will appear on the January 25, 2021 Consent Agenda for final consideration and approval.
+- 1. First reading of the revised policies took place on January 11, 2021. - 2.
+The policy was developed in conjunction with the Montana School Boards Association. - 3.
+The metrics/matrix, developed by the Covid Advisory Task Force, is based, in part, on the use of face coverings as a safety measure in our district. - 4.
+As written, "This policy applies during the COVID19 state of emergency declared by the Board of Trustees or other local, state or federal agency, official, or legislative body." - 5.
+The policy also provides guidance on disciplinary action related to failure or refusal to wear a mask or harassment related to protective face coverings.